Detached and Torn Retina Treatment

 How are retinal tears and retinal detachment treated?

 Almost all patients with retinal detachments must have surgery to place the retina back in its proper position.
 Otherwise, the retina will lose the ability to function, possibly permanently, and blindness can result.
 The method for fixing retinal detachment depends on the characteristics of the detachment.
-In each of the following methods, your Eye M.D. will locate the retinal tears and use laser surgery or cryotherapy to seal the tear.
+In each of the following methods, our ophthalmologists. will locate the retinal tears and use laser surgery or cryotherapy to seal the tear.

 This treatment involves placing a flexible band (scleral buckle) around the eye to counteract the force pulling the retina out of place.